Introduction to the British Isles

 How did Ireland become a part of the UK?

 After the Irish rebellion of 1798 was quashed, Britain decided that it was time to tighten its grip on Ireland even further.
-Subsequently, it passed the 1800 Acts of Union.
+Subsequently, the British government passed the 1800 Acts of Union.
 This disbanded the Parliament of Ireland and united the two kingdoms under the official name of the “United Kingdom of Great Britain and Ireland.”

 A timeline of events.